 But, would Drew and Morales actually sign on to join one of the worst MLB teams to take the field in 2013?

-Who else will give enough money to either of these two players to make rejecting those Qualifying Offers a good decision?
+Who else will give enough money to either of these two players to make rejecting those qualifying offers a good decision?
 The list of teams with enough payroll flexibility to afford one of them is short.
 When you cross off those teams that have no need for a shortstop or a designated hitter (no matter what Boras claims, I can’t see any NL team paying Morales to actually field a defensive position every day), the list all but disappears.

 The Red Sox and Mariners, the players’ former teams which would not have to give up draft pick compensation to re-sign them, have recently added new talent at the players’ positions, quite possibly eliminating chances for return engagements.

-The Yankees could use Morales, if not for the fact that they already have a boatload of over-the-hill position players that they’ll almost certainly need to rotate through the DH spot.
+The Yankees could use Morales, if not for the fact that they already have a boatload of over-the-hill position players they’ll almost certainly need to rotate through the DH spot.
 The other free-spending clubs (the Dodgers, Rangers, Angels, Phillies, Tigers, Giants) look to me to be pretty set at Drew’s and Morales’ positions.

 From where I sit, Terry Ryan and Scott Boras need one another.

 Ryan’s Twins represent the kind of “surprise” team that Boras loves to pull out of his hat to prove how smart he is and that, when he tells a player he’s going to get paid, he gets paid.